philzook58/philzook58.github.io/_posts/2025-02-18-rewrite_rules.md

 Booleans and bitvectors must have a pile of good rewrite rules.
 I think many of these may be useful in hardware compilers.
 Surely the preprocessors of Boolector or Bitwuzla have some?

+LLVM and ilk must have a bunch but where?

+Bit twiddling hacks is a source of some fun ones <https://graphics.stanford.edu/~seander/bithacks.html>

+Harald Aptroot pointed out some interesting rules he has <https://gitlab.com/haroldaptroot/haroldbot/-/blob/main/prooffinder.js?ref_type=heads>

 ```python
 class BVTheory:
     def __init__(self, N):